When Lee Woolver was a political science major in college, he paid his way through school by working in restaurants as a cook.

 "I think part of what people like about this place is that the product is consistent, and that's because it's the same person doing it," said Woolver.
 "The way we operate here it's usually me and three other people in the kitchen, and part of the reason for my success is that I buy the best product I can and try not to do too much with it.
 Our menu isn't particularly trendy by any means, but I have very good purveyors.
 Like I said, I buy the best I can and treat it nicely ."

 The American Hotel seats about 50 customers comfortably.
 Reservations are encouraged.
-The hotel is currently closed for the season and will reopen in April.
 For more information visit americanhotelny.com.